SolomonFoskaay/AiHiPUniversity/user/blogs/Svelte-SvelteKit-303-Advanced-Build-And-Deploy-Ai-Chatbot-Website/index.md

 "I, Your Full Name setup Server for my ChatGPT AI ChatBot App Powered by Openai GPT-3 AI API via AiHiPUniversity Free Advanced Developer Course"

-NOTE: Change `Your Full Name` to your actual Full Name that will be on your Certificate for this course.
+NOTE: Change `Your Full Name` to the actual Full Name that will be on your Certificate for this course.

 And submit for check before you move on to other stages.

-🚩Reminder to always commit and pust to your project GitHub repo after minor or major changes
+🚩Reminder to always commit and push your project to GitHub repo after minor or major changes,

+as part of a good developer habits.

 ## 💬 STUCK?
 GET SUPPORT HERE

 **NEED HELP?**

-If you are stuck, remember to watch the video because it may explained indepth what is confusing in the text version.
+If you are stuck, remember to watch the video because the course instructor(s) may have already explained indepth what is confusing in the text version.

-**ISSUES STILL UNRESOLVED?**
+**ARE ISSUES STILL UNRESOLVED?**

-Then, reachout to me for support via our discord server (at the top or footer of this course).
+Then, reach out to the course instructor(s) for support via our discord server (at the top or footer of this course).

 ## 🔥 Lesson 4: Frontend - Building the Chatbot Interface

 Frontend - Building the Chatbot Interface with SvelteKit.

+### 🔥 1.
+Setting up Sveltekit for Ai chatBot frontend

+Setting up Sveltekit for Ai chatBot frontend

+### 🔥 2.
+Creating the user interface using Svelte components

+Creating the user interface using Svelte components

+### 🔥 3.
+Connecting the user interface to the ExpressJs Backend

+Connecting the user interface to the ExpressJs Backend

+### 🔥 4.
+Handling user input and sending it to the OpenAI API via ExpressJs backend

+Handling user input and sending it to the OpenAI API via ExpressJs backend

+### 🔥 5.
+Displaying User questions & AI chatbot's responses from Openai API

+Displaying User questions & AI chatbot's responses from Openai API

+### 🔥 6.
+Storing User questions & AI chatbot's responses in Local storage (to old retrieve old chats later)

+Storing User questions & AI chatbot's responses in Local storage (to old retrieve old chats later)

+### 🔥 7.
+Designing the chatbot interface to make it user-friendly and visually appealing

+Designing the chatbot interface to make it user-friendly and visually appealing

+### 🔥 8.
+Testing the Sveltekit Frontend in localhost

+Testing the Sveltekit Frontend in localhost

 ### 🔥 Exercise 4